AidanJ07/useless_project_temp/README.md

 - Team Lead: Aidan Jaison - Muthoot Institute of Technology and Science

 ### Project Description
 Here's a command line, but not your regular Linux command line.
-Here, you've to unlock each commands.
-You can't just use the "cd" command or the "ls" command as you wish, you have to solve a riddle to be able to use the commands.
+Here, you've to unlock each command.
+You can't just use the "cd" command or the "ls" command as you wish, you have to solve a riddle to be able to use those commands and finally escape the room.
+That doesn't mean that the AI would leave you alone easy, it would roast you for getting it wrong too.

 ### The Problem (that doesn't exist)
-The problem that didn't exist that I made up is that you can't easily access the command line and use it as you please. ( Not making life easier )
+The problem that didn't exist that I made up is that you can't easily access the command line and use it as you please.
+(Not making life any easier)

 ### The Solution (that nobody asked for)
 The solution that I proposed for the problem I created is that you've to manually earn the right to use each commands.
 You have to solve a riddle when you try to implement a command in your knowledge.
-Only by solving the riddle can you use the command in the command line interface
+The roasts by the AI will help you lighten up the mood and try again.
+Only by solving the riddle can you use the command in the command line interface and escape the room.

 ## Technical Details
 ### Technologies/Components Used